-IA Framework IA of Site Opti ons IA Objective Appraisal Rationale nale Significance crite eria, including any assumption ons, unce ertainties, standards and thresholds for IA the realities of the access to existing A site option may primary school by footpaths or cycl topography of the also be a barrier.
-It should be note the proposed ho educational facil development co the appraisal will note e situation with regard to g education facilities, i.e. y be within 400m of ut there are no suitable e ways to access it.
-The se site option or area may to movement. d that a small number of using allocations contain lities, which, if lost in uld affect the accessibility sites assessed in this SA - Site is within walking distance to a primary (400m) or secondary school (1.6km) but there are barriers to movement (i.e. steep topography or lack of suitable footpath).
-Site is not within reasonable walking distance to either a primary (400m) or secondary school (1.6km) and there are barriers to movement (i.e. steep topography or lack of suitable footpath).
-Sust ainable Communities in an igs of on or 31103 43303304 11 11113 67 ( 11 To achieve a population profile in balance with the employment opportunities that the travel to work area is able to provide.
-Extent to whe housing, employmen transport and polices assist moderating amount of irrand outward commuting. to a number of o s A Objectives rel d housing and emp transport.
-This isso the through a number therefore, it is con d help to differentic ard and outward) is linked ther topics, which include ating to the provision of ployment as well as ue is already addressed or of other SA Objectives; insidered that it will not ate between potential therefore be scoped out all of site options.
+IA Framework iework IA of Site Options IA Objective Appraisal Rationale Significance criteria, including any assumption This SA Objective will addresses two separate issues, accessibility to existing centres and education.
+A neutral effect is not considered possible.
+Where necessary the appraisal will note the realities of the situation with regard to ?
+An uncertain effect is not considered possible. access to existing education facilities, i.e. A site option may be within 400m of primary school but there are no suitable - Site is within walking distance to a primary (400m) or secondary school (1.6km) but there are barriers to footpaths or cycle ways to access it.
+The topography of the site option or area may also be a barrier to movement. movement (i.e. steep topography or lack of suitable footpath).
+Site is not within reasonable walking It should be noted that a small number of the proposed housing allocations contain educational facilities, which, if lost in development could affect the accessibility findings of other sites assessed in this SA distance to either a primary (400m) or secondary school (1.6km) and there are barriers to movement (i.e. steep topography or lack of suitable footpath).
+Susta ainable Communities 11 To achieve a population profile in balance with the employment opportunities that the travel to work area is able to provide.
+Extent to which housing, employment and transport and polices assist in moderating the amount of inward and outward commuting.
+Commuting (inward and outward) is linked to a number of other topics, which include SA Objectives relating to the provision of housing and employment as well as transport.
+This issue is already addressed through a number of other SA Objectives; therefore, it is considered that it will not help to differentiate between potential sites and should therefore be scoped out from the appraisal of site options.
 N/A Not applicable.
-12 To provide an environment that helps retain well-educated members of the work force.
-Whether po contribute to the retention mobile professional.
-This SA Objective owards differentiate between of should therefore appraisal of site of will not help to ween potential sites and be scoped out from the N/A Not applicable.
-13 To improve the health and well-being of the Whether po improve acc health facilit cess to separate issues re will addresses two elating to health, the first neighbouring land uses ++ Development at the site could address an existing significant amenity issue for a sensitive neighbouring land use and/or
+12 To provide an environment that helps retain well-educated Whether polices contribute towards the retention of mobile professionals.
+This SA Objective will not help to differentiate between potential sites and should therefore be scoped out from the appraisal of site options.
+N/A Not applicable.